 When Germany invaded Poland, the Swiss Federal Council called for general mobilisation and formally declared neutrality.
-The Parliament elected a war-time commander-in-chief of the army who in April 1940, along with the Federal Council, issued joint orders to resist any invader.
+The Parliament elected a war-time commander-in-chief of the army who, along with the Federal Council, issued joint orders to resist any invader in April 1940.
 German plans to outflank the French through Swiss territory were dismissed.
-While Switzerland enjoyed the double advantage of being a secondary objective for the Axis powers and of being able to deter attackers thanks to difficult terrain and a quite formidable military force, the country found itself effectively surrounded by Axis territory after the fall of France.
+While Switzerland enjoyed the double advantage of being a secondary objective for the Axis powers and of being able to deter attackers thanks to difficult terrain and quite a formidable military force, the country found itself effectively surrounded by Axis territory after the fall of France.
 The last remaining exit was closed off after the German occupation of Vichy France in November 1942.
 Switzerland maintained armed neutrality throughout the Second World War.

 Before the war, Switzerland had a total population of about 4,066,400 people.
 Some 19,000 of them were Jews (half Swiss, half foreign-born).
 While Switzerland provided asylum to political refugees from Germany after 1933, Swiss authorities did not consider “racial” persecution a valid reason for asylum.
 While some 30,000 Jewish refugees who reached Switzerland during the war were admitted, approximately the same number was turned back at the border.
-At the end of the war, as part of efforts to aid concentration camp prisoners, Switzerland accepted transports of Jewish prisoners, e.g. from Bergen-Belsen, Theresienstadt and Buchenwald.
+At the end of the war, as part of efforts to aid concentration camp prisoners, Switzerland accepted transports of Jewish prisoners from various camps, including Bergen-Belsen, Theresienstadt and Buchenwald.

 While archival structures have a long tradition in Switzerland, they are not centralized.
 In fact, each Canton is able to create its own structure.
 The operations of the Federal Archives (Schweizerisches Bundesarchiv) are regulated by the Federal Act on Archiving of 26 June 1998.
 In addition to the state archives, there are Holocaust-related collections in private archives and museums.